3 Good LED Monitors Under $200 2016

 Asus has designated this monitor as part of its quick replacement program which is designed for their corporate series.
 If you rely on your monitor for your day to day, then it's good to know that Asus can quickly replace it if you have a problem.

-Overall this is, in my opinion, the best budget monitor you'll come across.
+Overall the Asus VS239H-P, in my opinion, the best budget monitor you'll come across.
 It has plenty of port options, including DVI, Analog, and HDMI and really looks great in a corporate setting.
 It's good for home use, semi-pro photographers, and even decent for gaming.

 If you're not concerned with viewing angles or color accuracy, then another solid option is the Viewsonic VX2452MH.